Rooster eyes success in year of the snake

 Viloria-Juan Francisco Estrada title fight.

-The Zunyi City-born fighter will be fighting in front of an expected pro-Chinese crowd at the Venetian Casino & Resort in Macau, one of China’s two Special Administrative Regions the other being Hong Kong.
+The Zunyi City-born fighter will be fighting in front of an expected pro-Chinese crowd at the Venetian Casino & Resort in Macau, one of China’s two Special Administrative Regions, the other being Hong Kong.

-Shiming, born under the rooster sign in the Chinese zodiac, signed with Bob Arum’s Top Rank Promotions early this year aiming to be the second Chinese world boxing champion after World Boxing Council minimumweight title holder Ziong Zhao Zhong.
+Shiming, born under the rooster sign in the Chinese zodiac, signed with Bob Arum’s Top Rank Promotions early this year, aiming to be the second Chinese world boxing champion after World Boxing Council minimumweight title holder Ziong Zhao Zhong.

-"Zou is an incredible talent who is beloved in the People's Republic of China.
-We at Top Rank will make every effort to make certain that he has a spectacular career as a professional boxer," Arum told USA Today.
+Zou is an incredible talent who is beloved in the People's Republic of China.
+We at Top Rank will make every effort to make sure that he has a spectacular career as a professional boxer," Arum told USA Today.

 Shiming previously won bronze in the 2004 Athens Games and was a three-time world amateur light flyweight champion in 2005, 2007 and 2011.

-The Zunyi City-born fighter will be fighting in front of an expected pro-Chinese crowd at the Venetian Casino & Resort in Macau, one of China’s two Special Administrative Regions the other being Hong Kong.
+The Zunyi City-born fighter will be fighting in front of an expected pro-Chinese crowd at the Venetian Casino & Resort in Macau, one of China’s two Special Administrative Regions, the other being Hong Kong.

-Shiming, born under the rooster sign in the Chinese zodiac, signed with Bob Arum’s Top Rank Promotions early this year aiming to be the second Chinese world boxing champion after World Boxing Council minimumweight title holder Ziong Zhao Zhong.
+Shiming, born under the rooster sign in the Chinese zodiac, signed with Bob Arum’s Top Rank Promotions early this year, aiming to be the second Chinese world boxing champion after World Boxing Council minimumweight title holder Ziong Zhao Zhong.

 His